SoftwareTestingTrends/ai-tester-kit/docs/ai-tools/more-tools.md

 * [Le Chat Mistral](https://chat.mistral.ai/chat) - Chat with Mistral AI's cutting edge language models.
 * [Poe AI](https://poe.com/login) - Talk to ChatGPT, GPT-4, Claude 3 Opus, DALLE 3, and millions of others - all on Poe.

-## AI Dev Tools
+## AI-Assisted Programming Tools
+* [GitHub Copilot](https://github.com/features/copilot) - A general-purpose AI assistant that helps developers code faster by suggesting entire lines or functions based on context.
+* [Gemini Code Assist](https://cloud.google.com/products/gemini/code-assist?hl=en) - AI-assisted application development tool by Google.
+* [Tabnine](https://www.tabnine.com/) - Another AI coding assistant similar to Copilot, offering code completion and suggestions.
+It can also learn from your personal coding style and preferences.
+* [Amazon CodeWhisperer](https://aws.amazon.com/codewhisperer/) - An AI assistant specifically designed for development within the Amazon Web Services (AWS) ecosystem.
+It suggests code based on AWS APIs and services, making it ideal for building AWS applications.
 * [OpenDevin](ai-tools/dev-tool-opendevin.md) - An open-source project aiming to replicate Devin, an autonomous AI software engineer who is capable of executing complex engineering tasks.
 * [Cody AI](https://sourcegraph.com/cody) - Cody is a coding AI assistant that uses AI and a deep understanding of your codebase to help you write and understand code faster.
-* [CodiumAI](https://www.codium.ai/) - An IDE extension that interacts with the developer to generate meaningful tests and code explanations for busy devs.
+* [Codeium](https://www.codeium.ai/) - An IDE extension that interacts with the developer to generate meaningful tests and code explanations for busy devs.
+* [Rubberduck AI](https://github.com/rubberduck-ai/rubberduck-vscode) - AI chat in the Visual Studio Code side bar.
+Rubberduck can generate code, edit code, explain code, generate tests, find bugs, diagnose errors, and more.
+You can even add your own conversation templates.
+Rubberduck requires an OpenAI API key.

-## AI Testing Tools
+## AI-Assisted Testing Tools
 * [OctoMind](https://octomind.dev/) - Give a URL and with the power of AI OvtoMind discovers, generates, runs and auto-fix your e2e tests in Playwright.
 * [Carbonate](https://carbonate.dev/) - Write automated browser tests in plain English.
 Carbonate turns simple language driven instructions into end-to-end tests.
 * [Meticulous](https://www.meticulous.ai/) - Cover the 1000s of edge cases of your application - without writing or maintaining a single test.